 Ninkasi Computer Consultants is an IT support business run by me, Richard Phillips.
 I have been living and working in Bayside for over twenty years now and most of the photos on this website were taken by me in Bayside.
-Although I am the sole geek in the business, I am supported by my talented (and some may say long-suffering) wife who is a brilliant project manager, and for larger projects I also have many contacts to draw on if required.
+I am supported by my talented (and some may say long-suffering) wife who is a brilliant project manager, and for larger projects I also have many contacts to draw on if required.

-Over my career I have held various roles in businesses from general admin, HR, Finance, Sales and of course IT.
+Over my career I have held various roles in businesses from general admin, HR, Finance, Sales and of course IT where I was the network manager for a number of companies, the CIO for a mobile and telecommunications business, and a senior consultant for a large multinational company supporting businesses of all sizes.
 I like to believe that my wide range of experience helps me better understand business requirements and propose & implement IT solutions that meet those requirements.
 No matter whether it's a large corporation, a small business, or someone just not being able to get their scanner to work - I get a lot of personal satisfaction in helping solve their problems.